-When the need for leave is for reasons 3 or 4 listed above, the eligible employee shall make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations of the district subject to the approval of the health care provider of the spouse, son, daughter, or parent of the employee, or the health care provider of the employee, as applicable.
+When the need for leave is for reasons 3 or 4 listed above, the eligible employee shall make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations of the District subject to the approval of the health care provider of the spouse, son, daughter, or parent of the employee.

-If the need for FMLA leave is foreseeable less than 30 days in advance, the employee shall notify the district as soon as practicable.
-If the employee fails to notify as soon as practicable, the district may delay granting FMLA leave for the number of days in advance that the employee should have provided notice and when the employee actually gave notice.
+If the need for FMLA leave is foreseeable less than 30 days in advance, the employee shall notify the District as soon as practicable.
+If the employee fails to notify as soon as practicable, the District may delay granting FMLA leave for the number of days in advance that the employee should have provided notice and when the employee actually gave notice.